selwynpolit/d9book/index.md

 ---

 If you are inspired, please be a part of this project by contributing your own brilliance (imposters welcomed!) and add your name on the [attribution page](attribution).
+Simply click the Edit this page on GitHub at the very bottom of any page and start editing.

 ---